cdapio/release-tools/README.md

 * **missingSummary.tsv**: which contains the details for dependencies that could not be processed automatically.
 This almost always occurs because the license could not found at the source code URL.
 The best way to resolve this issue is to manually find the correct GitHub repo (or direct link to the license file) and add it to the **[artifactToRepoMap file](/artifactToRepoMap.csv)**.
 Be sure to remove the version number from the artifact name before adding it to the mapping file.
 Once the mapping file is updated you can rerun the script to generate all licenses.

 ### Usage
-The script expects one argument:
+The script expects one argument with one optional flag:

 `generateLicenses.py [version] [--output-path OUTPUT_PATH]`